MBB-team/VBA-toolbox/_wiki/generativeModels.md

 $$ g(z_t) = {L_1}^T z_t = x_t$$

 with a measure measurement noise precision $$\sigma \rightarrow \infty$$ (in practice, $$10^4$$ or so).

+> The computational cost incurred when emulating ARCH models using homoscedastic state-space models is twofold: (i) an increase in the dimensionality of the system, and (ii) some form of nonlinearity in the evolution function.
+In fact, this intuition generalizes to any form of heteroscedasticity.

 # Switching dynamical systems